Hamburg Noir

 He stood up, brushing crumbs from the front of his battered tweed jacket.
 A glass jar of pickled herring stood on the table beside a torn package of flatbread and a tin ashtray piled with the butts of Partagas.

-Finn is the one who explains to Case what is behind Armitage’s plan.
-“Wintermute is the recognition code for an AI.
+When Cased gets a cryptic message -- “W I N T E R M U T E” -- the Finn explains it to him: “Wintermute is the recognition code for an AI.
 Bern.
 It’s got limited Swiss citizenship under their equivalent of the Act of ‘53.”

-At this point, Armitage, comes apart at the seams, believing that he is back in Screaming Fist.
-Wintermute, who originally manipulated then-Corto to create the Armitage persona, ends up ejecting him into space when he becomes violently unstable, leaving Case and Molly to the tender mercies of Riviera.
-Ever the psycho, Riviera betrays the team and helps Lady 3Jane and Hideo, her ninja bodyguard, capture and torture Molly.
+At this critical juncture, Armitage comes apart at the seams, believing he’s back in Screaming Fist.
+Wintermute, who originally manipulated then-Corto to create the Armitage persona, ejects him into space, leaving Case and Molly to the tender mercies of Riviera.
+Ever the psycho, Riviera betrays the team and helps Lady 3Jane and Hideo, her ninja bodyguard, capture and “play with” Molly.

-In Chandleresque fashion, Gibson attempts to tie together all these impossibly lose ends at once.
+In Chandleresque fashion, Gibson attempts to tie together his impossibly loose ends at the end.
 He’s not entirely successful, but that’s not the point.
-Like Chandler, he intentionally creates an intricate story with wild twists and turns, prioritizing atmosphere and character interaction over plot coherence.
+Like Chandler -- who readily admitted that one of his plots didn’t make sense -- he creates an intricate story with wild twists and turns, prioritizing atmosphere and character interaction over plot coherence.

-Although the story is ostensible about the future, if feels like the present because Gibson doesn’t explain anything, assuming that it is your present.
-This demonstrates a remarkable respect for readers.
-It can also make for difficult reading because you are forced to connect the dots in your head.
+Although Neuromancer is ostensibly about the future, it feels like the present because Gibson doesn’t bother explaining technology or terminology, assuming that they’re part of your present.
+By forcing you to live in his imagined future, he shows a remarkable level of respect, treating you as an adult.
+This can make for strenuous reading.
+You are often forced to connect the dots on your own in real time.
 When you do, you get these “aha” moments.
 Oh, that’s what he meant.
-As a result, the book is more enjoyable each time you read it.
+As a result, the book is more enjoyable on a second or third reading.

-In addition, Gibson often talks about technology by describing its opposite, such as the bartender Ratz:
+In addition, Gibson often talks about new technology by describing its opposite, such as the physical reconstruction of Case’s alter ego, the bartender Ratz:

 His ugliness was the stuff of legend.
 In an age of affordable beauty, there was something heraldic about his lack of it.
 The antique arm whined around for another mug.
 It was a Russian military prosthesis, a seven-function force-feedback manipulator, cased in grubby pink plastic.